 All the cheapest entry-level Amazon Fire TV Stick prices are on display today, but we're also highlighting the upgraded Fire TV Stick 4K version, which features more headroom for better sound and display and will still work on a non-4K TV in case you think you'll upgrade in the future.

-Amazon has been busy creating even more devices too such as the Fire TV Cube which acts like a combination of an Echo speaker and Fire TV device.
-We'll tell you more about that later - it's only available in the US though sadly.
-Another US-exclusive is the Fire TV Recast which allows you to record free over-the-air content - one for all you cord-cutters out there.
+Amazon has been busy creating even more devices too, such as the Fire TV Cube which acts like a combination of an Echo speaker and Fire TV device.
+We'll tell you more about that later.
+Or, there's the US-exclusive Fire TV Recast which allows you to record free over-the-air content - one for all you cord-cutters out there.

 The main advantage we've seen with the Amazon Fire TV devices over competitors like Roku and Now TV, is now-standard inclusion of Amazon's Alexa smart assistant thanks to the voice-remote that comes with every Fire TV device.
 The large number of available apps and games just can't be matched by competitors either.
-So if you're wanting the smartest of smart TV experiences an Amazon Fire TV Stick is the way to go.
+So if you're wanting the smartest of smart TV experiences for less, these Amazon Fire Stick prices are the way to go.